Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 One is that they can give you gas or make you constipated.
 The form of calcium most likely to give you constipation is calcium carbonate (3).

-Another is that calcium supplements may interfere with a variety of prescription meds, from antibiotics to blood pressure medication.
+Another is that calcium supplements may interfere with various prescription meds, from antibiotics to blood pressure medication.

 If you’re taking an iron supplement, be sure to leave at least two hours before you take calcium because calcium hinders the absorption of iron.

 The benefits of getting enough calcium while you’re pregnant